Throughout the past 26 years, SDS has developed an exemplary model in

 start-up grant to establish Solano Developmental Services, Inc.

-• In 1983 the first working wage was paid to an SDS program
+• In 1983 the first working wage was paid to an SDS program participant.

-• 1984–1985, SDS was awarded its first Community Development
+• 1984–1985, SDS was awarded its first Community Development Block

-free landscape and maintenance services to Vallejo’s low-to-
+and maintenance services to Vallejo’s low-to-moderate income

-moderate income residents, including the senior community.
+residents, including the senior community.

 • In July of 1988, after years of community support, SDS expanded its